 TablePress is one of the most popular plugins to insert and create beautiful tables in WordPress, but the big issue is to restore your tables from a backup, You will notice that it’s impossible to import your tables from files, or even, from a full backup.

-It’s not your problem in this case, the plugin itself does not restore your detail in files, and even, the MySQL backup itself won’t help without knowing the exact method.
-Today, I’ll show you how to restore tables in MySQL especially for the TablePress plugin.
+It’s not your problem in this case, the plugin itself does not restore your details in files, and even the MySQL backup itself won’t help without knowing the exact method.
+Today, I’ll show you how to restore tables in MySQL specially for the TablePress plugin.

 Anyway, if you have the database backup only you can restore your tables in a few steps.
 Just follow them.